The School Teacher: Plot

-A rich Sicilian: Fefè Mottola, decides to call a wealthy girl graduate: Giovanna, who is about to become a teacher, because his son needs repetitions.
+A rich Sicilian, Fefè Mottola, is looking for a tutor for his failing son, and comes across the beautiful Giovanna, a wealthy graduate set on becoming a teacher.
 The boy, named Franco, is shocked by the physical beauty of the teacher, and so to restrain himself decides to pose as gay.
 But the deception does not last long, because the sexual impulses of Alfredo explode.